danskernesdigitalebibliotek/ddb-cover-service/infrastructure/k8s/readme.md

 ## Create services and the cluster
 This setup is the more advanced AKS setup with virtual node (https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-cli) to handle peak traffic better.
-This requires an AKS setup with advanced network setup to enabled communication between ACI (Azure container instance) and the cluster.
+This requires an AKS setup with advanced network setup to enable communication between ACI (Azure container instance) and the cluster.

 Enable ACI for your subscription.
 ```sh